-3.1 The CC provides special services to other bodies outside of its normal obligations, for which charges are made e.g. policing inside football grounds.
-The CC shall ensure that arrangements should be in place to ensure that any risks associated with this work are minimised and that such work is not ultra vires.
+3.1 The CC may provide, at the request of any person, special policing services at any premises or in any locality in the policing area for which the force is maintained, subject to the payment to the authority (PCC) of charges on such scales as may be determined by the authority (PCC).
+The CC shall ensure that arrangements are in place to ensure that any risks associated with this work are minimised and that such work is not ultra vires.